 7. Edward W. Klink III and Darian R. Lockett, Understanding Biblical Theology: A Comparison of Theory and Practice (Grand Rapids: Zondervan, 2012).

-While there are other distinctives of BT that could be mentioned, we will now move on to examining Theological Interpretation of Scripture.
+While there are other distinctives of biblical theology that could be mentioned, we will now move on to examining Theological Interpretation of Scripture.

 History of Theological Interpretation of Scripture